davidgendel/aws-bedrock-chatbot-solution/docs/deployment-guide.md

 ### Step 4: Add to Your Website

-Copy the provided integration code to your website:
+Copy the provided integration code to your website, for example:

 ```html
 <script src="https://your-domain.cloudfront.net/widget.js"></script>